 Option 2: Redux.
-They can opt to have their retired pay computed in accordance with the Redux formula and receive an immediate \$30,000 cash bonus.
+They can opt to have their retired pay computed in accordance with the Redux formula and receive an immediate \$30,000 cash bonus (which can actually be paid in several annual installments if the recipient so wishes, for tax purposes).

 The Redux Formula: Under Age 62 Retirees.
 Redux is different from the previous formula in two major ways.
 First, for retirees under age 62, retired pay will be computed at the rate of 2.0% of the retired pay computation base for each year of service through 20, and 3.5% for each year of service from 21-30.
 Under this new formula, therefore, a 20-year retiree will receive 40% of his or her retired pay computation base upon retirement (20 years of service X 2.0%), and a 25-year retiree will receive 57.5% of the computation base [(20 years of service X 2.0%) + (5 years of service X 3.5%)].
-A 30-year retiree, however, will continue to receive 75% of the retired pay computation base [(20 years of service X 2.0%) + (10 years of service X 3.5%)].
+A 30-year retiree, however, will continue to receive 75% of the retired pay computation base [(20 years of service X 2.0%)

++ (10 years of service X 3.5%)].
 The changed formula, therefore, is "skewed" much more sharply in favor of the longer-serving military careerist, theoretically providing an incentive to remain on active duty longer before retiring.